Trans @ U of R

 The showers at The Goergen Athletic Center changing facilities are individual stalls with curtains.
 Students may also request access to a private changing and shower area that may be used based on availability.
 Contact: firstname.lastname@example.org.

-Below are the organizations that have a formal trans-inclusive policy:
+Below are the organizations that have a formal policy of inclusion of binary transgender students:

 - Alpha Epsilon Pi